Mick Jagger: 2010s

-On 20 May 2011, Jagger announced the formation of a new supergroup, SuperHeavy, which included Dave Stewart, Joss Stone, Damian Marley and A.R.
+On 20 May 2011, Jagger announced the formation of a new supergroup, SuperHeavy, including Dave Stewart, Joss Stone, Damian Marley, and A.R.
 Rahman.
 The group started with a phone call Jagger received from Stewart.
 Stewart had heard three sound systems playing different music at the same time in his home in St Ann's Bay, Jamaica.
 This gave him the idea of creating a group with Jagger, fusing the musical styles of several artists.
 After multiple phone calls and deliberation, the other members of the group were decided upon.
 SuperHeavy released one album and two singles in 2011, reportedly recording 29 songs in ten days.
 Jagger is featured on will.i.am's 2011 single "T.H.E.
 (The Hardest Ever)" along with Jennifer Lopez, officially released to iTunes on 4 February 2012.

 On 21 February 2012, Jagger, B.B.
 King, Buddy Guy and Jeff Beck, and a blues ensemble, performed at the White House concert series before President Barack Obama.
 When Jagger held out a mic to him, Obama twice sang the line "Come on, baby don't you want to go" of the blues cover "Sweet Home Chicago", the blues anthem of Obama's hometown.
 Jagger hosted the season finale of Saturday Night Live on 19 and 20 May 2012, doing several comic skits and playing some Rolling Stones' hits with Arcade Fire, Foo Fighters and Jeff Beck.

 Jagger performed in 12-12-12: The Concert for Sandy Relief with the Rolling Stones on 12 December 2012.
 The Stones played the Glastonbury festival in 2013, headlining on Saturday, 29 June.
 This was followed by two concerts in London's Hyde Park as part of their 50th anniversary celebrations, their first there since their famous 1969 performance.
 In 2013, Jagger teamed up with his brother Chris Jagger for two new duets on his album Concertina Jack, released to mark the 40th anniversary of his debut album.
-On 7 October 2016, the Stones headlined the first night of the three day music festival Desert Trip and covered the Beatles' 1969 single "Come Together"; Paul McCartney performed the next night.
+On 7 October 2016, the Stones headlined the first night of the three-day music festival Desert Trip and covered the Beatles' 1969 single "Come Together"; Paul McCartney performed the next night.
 In July 2017, Jagger released the double A-sided single "Gotta Get a Grip" / "England Lost".
 They were released as a response to the "anxiety, unknowability of the changing political situation" in a post-Brexit UK, according to Jagger.
 Accompanying music videos were released for both songs.

 In March 2019, a Rolling Stones tour of the US and Canada from April to June had to be postponed as Jagger needed a transcatheter aortic valve replacement.
 On 4 April 2019, it was announced that Jagger had successfully undergone the procedure at NewYork–Presbyterian Hospital, and was in great health.
 After a six-week delay while Jagger recovered, the No Filter Tour resumed with two performances at Chicago's Soldier Field.